What is an Ecommerce business?

 E-commerce, being popular, has reduced the barrier to entry into the E-world.
 However, to start an e-commerce business website, you need to follow some essential steps.
-First, you must go in a logical order to make your e-business grow.
-Starting up an e-commerce business is a multi-layered process of researching, building, launching, and expanding.
+First, you must go logically to make your e-business grow.
+Starting an e-commerce business is a multi-layered process of researching, building, launching, and expanding.

 1. Determine and source your products

 The easiest way to fast grow your e-business is to learn about your customers.
 Entrepreneurs need to know their marketplace before building an online store.
-The process of researching may take a long, but it’s fruitful in the long run.
+Researching may take a long time, but it’s fruitful in the long run.

 2. Setting up the Price

-The other pricing factors, such as the cost of product and supplies, shipping costs, marketing, and advertising costs, taxes, and web hosting, also affect the product’s price.
+The other pricing factors, such as the cost of products and supplies, shipping costs, marketing, and advertising costs, taxes, and web hosting, also affect the product’s price.

 The Cost-based pricing approach is the simplest of all.
 Here you add the cost of your product with the profit margin.
-The cost of your product includes all the prices linked to the development, like production, promotion costs.
-Though this strategy is simple as you can set up the price without in-depth research, it is possible to stop your business from gaining profit.
-There can also be chances to set the price either too high or low, which could be a downside for your business.
+The cost of your product includes all the prices linked to the development, like production and promotion costs.
+Though this strategy is simple, as you can set up the price without in-depth research, it is possible to stop your business from gaining profit.
+There can also be chances to set the price too high or low, which could be a downside for your business.

 The consumer-oriented strategy works well only if you know your customers well.
 This approach is based on setting up the price on the estimated value of the product to the consumers.
 A value-based pricing strategy is beneficial in the long run.
-This strategy of pricing enhances the profit of the business and builds brand recognition.
+This pricing strategy enhances the business’s profit and builds brand recognition.
 Although, this approach takes time to study and understand consumer behavior.

 3. Building your e-commerce website

 The domain names are recommended to be short and easier to find.
-In addition, the title should be simple and should clearly describe the product it offers.
-The domain naming tools such as NameStation, DomainTyper, and LeanDomainSearch, helps you in selecting a domain name.
+In addition, the title should be simple and clearly describe the product it offers.
+Domain naming tools like NameStation, DomainTyper, and LeanDomainSearch help you select a domain name.

 For example, MyVaporStore.com tells the retailer of electronic cigarettes.

-After the selection process of the domain name, you need to register a domain by paying fees.
+After selecting the domain name, you must register a domain by paying fees.
 Registering a domain name secures the specific internet address.
 In addition, it helps from protecting your domain name from being taken.
 Some of the well-known registrars are Bluehost, HostGator, and GoDaddy.

 There are two categories of e-commerce platforms, and each of them has its unique features.

-This type of e-commerce platform includes an open-source application that needs to host, implemented, and maintained.
-The advantage of the self-hosted platform is, it enables you to customize and implement new features.
+This e-commerce platform includes an open-source application that needs to be hosted, implemented, and maintained.
+The advantage of the self-hosted platform is it enables you to customize and implement new features.